mikch06/unbound-adblocker/README.md

 include:/var/unbound/ad-blacklist.conf

-After that you can restart/reload unbound and it will block ads.
+After that you can restart/reload unbound and all list entries are resolved by 0.0.0.0 .

-- Please add more lists if you want. awk line will change any line taht has  something like
+- Please add more lists if you want.

 This script WAS NOT originally written by me!
 I forked this repo from https://github.com/matijazezelj/unbound-adblock.